 Docker Image

-Docker image is essential component of container infrastructure.
+Docker image is an essential part of container infrastructure.
 It is an image that contains an application and all its required parts (libraries and other files).

 .
 The Dockerfile

-contains commands that builds the image, environment variables, command to run when starting the container, entrypoint and many other items.
+contains commands to build the image, environment variables, command to run when the container starts, entry point, and many other items.

-Docker images are named using the following schema: registry/name:tag
+Docker images are named using the following scheme registry/name:tag

 .
 If registry

-is omitted, docker hub registry is used.
-Example of docker image name is: cerit.io/xserver:v1.0
+is omitted, the docker hub registry is used.
+An example of a docker image name is: cerit.io/xserver:v1.0

 .

-Before building own docker image, it is strongly recommended to search public registry for an existing image that contains desired application, but also check what is the time stamp of last image, i.e., if someone makes new releases and bug fixes.
-We can recommend, e.g., bitnami
+Before building your own docker image, it is strongly recommended to search the public registry for an existing image that contains the desired application, but also to check what is the timestamp of the last image, i.e. if someone is making new releases and bug fixes.
+For example, we can recommend bitnami

 images.
-There some limitation of using external docker images on our infrastructure, see limitations.
+There are some limitations to using external docker images on our infrastructure, see limitations.

-If you find it necessary to create own image, you find below a brief guide.
-For full guide see official docker documentation.
+If you find it necessary to create your own image, you will find a short guide below.
+For a complete guide, see official docker documentation.
 Knowledge of installing Linux applications and basics of Linux packaging systems is required.

 FROM image

-– defines image name you start your docker image from, e.g.ubuntu
+– defines the image name to start your docker image from, e.g.ubuntu

 .RUN cmd

-– run command that modifies the starting image, more than oneRUN
+– run command that changes the starting image, more than oneRUN

 command can be used.COPY localfile containerfile

-– copy local files into docker image, you can use optional--chown=user:group
+– copy local files to the docker image, you can use optional--chown=user:group

-to change ownership during copy.
-Copy and changing ownership later usingRUN chown
+to change ownership during copying.
+Copying and changing ownership later usingRUN chown

-is discouraged as resulting image is twice as big.USER uid
+is discouraged, as the resulting image will be twice as large.USER uid

-(or name), from this line, all other commands will run under identity of specified user, if this command was not used, everything is done asroot
+(or name), from this line all other commands will run as the specified user, if this command is not used, everything will be done as theroot

 user.
 The lastUSER uid